 Swarthy Sprite Donkergesie.

-- Click on all images and atricles to open or enlarge
+Click on all images and articles to open or enlarge

 Key identification features:

 - Face black and dark brownish red coloured, with maroon labrum, clypeus and genae (side of the head) and a black frons

 - Head above is black, with large green postocular spots that disappear with age.
 Postocular spots may be linked with a green bar

 - Top front and bottom half of eye is deep red with a blackish brown horizontal ring in the middle

 - When young it has green thorax with broad black dorsal and humeral stripes.
 Thorax of the older male is black with bronze sheen above with maroon to dark brown stripes.
 Lower part of the sides of the thorax is blue with light pruinescence becoming very heavy with age

 - Wings are clear, with reddish brown pterostigmas.
 Pterostigmas become dark brown with age.
 Blue spots are between wings bases, becoming pruinescent with age.

 - Upper part of the abdomen is black with greenish bronze sheen.
 Below it is light green with black spots at the far end of each segment.
 Light green rings between the each of the segments 3 to 7.
 Segment 1-2 is above heavy pruinescence.
 S7 is all black.
 S8-9 bright blue separated at joint between S8 and S9 by a fine, black, scallop edged ring.
 S9 has a terminal black scalloped saddle stretching into the back half of the segment.
 (Sometimes S8 has also a terminal black scalloped saddle).
 In old individuals S8-9 become light grey with heavy pruinescence

 - Buff to greenish face and the eyes are light green below